AI IconToolbarShare ui

 • Sociocultural factors: Exposure to violence, crime, or antisocial behavior in the community.

-Understanding these causes and risk factors is crucial for the early identification and management of ASPD.
+Understanding these causes and risk factors is crucial for early identification and management, especially for individuals at risk of developing antisocial personality disorder.

 DSM 5 Antisocial Personality Disorder Template